tomgxz/Kraken/REPORT.md

   <img alt="Zyro research image: grid positioning system" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchZyro12.png?raw=true" width="60%"/>

-  Something else Zyro does is have all of their style attributes defined in one class, which relies on variables such as `--grid-row`,`--m-grid-column`, and `--element-width` that are defined in `element.style` (the style attribute of the HTML object), which have presumably been put there by JavaScript.
+  Something else Zyro does is have all of their style attributes defined in one class, which relies on variables such as `--grid-row`,`--m-grid-column`, and `--element-width` that are defined in `element.style` (the style attribute of the HTML object), which have been inserted with JavaScript.

   <br><br><br><br>
   <br><br><br><br>